moise-mulungu/OOP_school_library/README.md

 ## Getting Started

-**This is a setup project for a school librabry where I start implementing data within classes**
+**This is a second step of the Object Oriented Programming called School Library, where I start decorating its library**

 To get a local copy up and running follow these simple example steps.